codahale/yrgourd/README.md

 Transport between the initiator and acceptor uses length-delimited frames with a 3-byte little-endian length prepended to each packet.
 (The length does not include these 3 bytes.)

-To send a packet, the initiator would perform the following:
+To send a frame, the sender would perform the following:

 ```text
 yg_send ← seal(yg_send, "message", message)
 ```

-To receive a packet, the initiator would perform the following:
+To receive a packet, the receiver would perform the following:

 ```text
 yg_recv ← open(yg_recv, "message", message)